Communication-Efficient Secure Aggregation in Decentralized Learning: Evaluation

-Finally, \sys induces some data overhead in comparison to \dsgd, ranging between 12\% and 35\% for \topk, and between 7\% and 11\% for random subsampling.
-Furthermore, the behavior of this overhead varies with the degree of the graph.
-In random subsampling, it remains relatively constant and does not increase with the degree.
-In contrast, with \topk we observe a significant increase as we move from degree 3 to 6. \Cref{sec:eval_scalability} looks deeper into this behavior.
+Primarily due to mask coordination and the sharing of local sparsification results with neighbors, \sys incurs a data overhead compared to \dsgd with sparsification, ranging between \SI{12}{\%} and \SI{35}{\%} for \topk, and between 7\% and 11\% for random subsampling.
+Furthermore, this overhead varies with the degree of the graph.
+In random subsampling, it remains nearly constant regardless of the degree since transferring pseudo-random number generator seeds suffices for calculating intersections.
+With \topk, however, we observe a significant increase as we move from degree 3 to 6 due to transfer of the selected indices.